theOGognf/private_poker/README.md

 # Poker over `ssh`

-One can host a server with the provided `Dockerfile` for the following
+One can host a server within a Docker container for the following benefits:
-benefits:

 - The server is ephemeral and more isolated from the host system
 - Client binaries don't need to be distributed to users
+- Users are managed by the container's user space
 - Server connections are managed by `ssh`
-- Users are managed by the container's user space

 Host and manage poker over `ssh` with the following commands: